-The Ewing Marion Kauffman Foundation, based in Missouri, found that Boulder Colorado had the highest density of start-up companies per capita in the United States as of 2014.
+The Ewing Marion Kauffman Foundation, based in Missouri, found that Boulder Colorado had the highest density of start-up companies per capita in the United States.
 Most of these sprouting businesses are technology-based, and many start and eventually settle in the city.
 But what is it about Boulder which makes it a breeding ground for new business?

 First of all, Boulder’s culture spans the distance between nature-loving outdoorsy people and highly-educated tech creators.
 To the west are the glorious Flatirons and innumerable natural wonders, meanwhile the university is researching more ways to get their alumni into space.
 This intriguing combination of closeness with nature and intimacy with science plays a huge part in Boulder’s ability to generate technological start-ups.

 Richard Florida, author of The Rise of the Creative Class (2002), lays out 3 vital components of a creative city: talented people, technological expertise, and open-mindedness.
 CU Boulder and the city’s reputation as a creative place brings in tons of talented folks.
 These people stick around due to the natural beauty of the area and the interconnected and creative culture here.
 Tech expertise is also due to CU, but also from businesses in the area, like IBM, which is Boulder’s largest employer.
 And open-mindedness goes without saying.
 Boulder features a culture unafraid to try doing things differently, and that’s a must-have for new business models.